charlesreid1/charlesreid1.github.io/pelican/content/2026-fermi-quadrature.md

 Title: Fermi Problems Are Quadrature Problems
 Date: 2026-09-03 12:00
 Category: Mathematics
-Tags: mathematics, fermi problems, quadrature, estimation, numerical methods, interviews
+Tags: mathematics, fermi problems, quadrature, numerical methods, chocolate

 Here's a Fermi problem you'll run into sooner or later, usually in a job interview, sometimes over drinks with someone who wants to see how you think: